• Level of education

 Description

-In-situ observation of coastal hydro-sedimentary processes in natural or anthropized environments is a core activity of any scientific or engineering research work in hydro-morphodynamics or on coastal risk, development, sand/water resources, or the search for protection solutions.
-In-situ observation provides objective evidence of the existence of a process, the behavior of a development/protection solution, and the quantification of a resource for its exploitation.
-Far beyond modeling or physical experimentation, observation is both the ultimate validation of an approach, and a source of new ideas.
+In-situ observation of coastal hydro-sedimentary processes in natural or anthropized environments is a central activity in all scientific research or engineering work in hydro-morphodynamics or coastal risk, development, sand/water resources, or the search for protection solutions.
+In-situ observation provides objective evidence of the existence of a process, the behavior of a development/protection solution, and the quantification of a resource for exploitation.
+Observation is, far beyond modeling or physical experimentation, both the ultimate validation of an approach and a source of new ideas.

 The "in-situ measurement techniques and data analysis" module is the students' first step into the world of in-situ measurement of hydrodynamics and coastal morphodynamics.
-The module is organized around an initial experience of (i) formulating a scientific question in terms of in-situ observation in a coastal environment, (ii) designing a measurement device to answer it, (iii) logistical preparation for deployment, (iv) carrying out the deployment, monitoring the equipment and repatriating the data, (v) analyzing the data to answer the question posed.
-The students are in charge of carrying out each of these stages in a highly structured context for this first experience.
+The module is organized around an initial experiment involving (i) formulating a scientific question in terms of in-situ observation in a coastal environment, (ii) designing a measurement device to answer it, (iii) logistical preparation for deployment, (iv) deployment, equipment monitoring, and data retrieval, and (v) data analysis to answer the question posed.
+Students are responsible for carrying out each of these steps in a highly structured context for this first experiment.

 Read more